 What to Expect After a Tooth Filling

-- It’s important to be careful after treatment until any numbness has faded as it’s possible to damage your lips, tongue, gums and even your teeth while still anesthetized.
+After treatment until any numbness has faded as it’s possible to damage your lips, tongue, gums, and even your teeth while still anesthetized.

 - Numbness in the upper jaw lasts for approximately one hour, while numbness in the lower jaw can last up to four hours.

-- If you need to eat before the anesthetic has worn off, it’s best to choose something soft and to avoid hot drinks so you don’t inadvertently scald your mouth.
+- If you need to eat before the anesthetic has worn off, avoid hot drinks, so you don’t inadvertently scald your mouth.

 - If numbness persists into the next day, contact our dental office for further advice.